l9kk/IWork-backend/README.md

 ## ✨ Features

-- 🔐 Authentication and authorization with JWT tokens
+- 🔐 Authentication and authorization with JWT tokens and refresh token rotation
 - 👥 User management and profile settings
 - 🏢 Company information and statistics
 - ⭐ Review submission, moderation, and display
 - 💰 Salary data submission and analytics
-- 🔍 Advanced search capabilities
+- 🔍 Advanced search capabilities with filtering
 - 🤖 AI-powered content moderation
 - 📊 Admin dashboard with moderation tools
 - 🚀 High performance with serverless PostgreSQL and Redis
+- 📧 Email notifications for account verification and review status
+- 📄 File attachment support for reviews
+- 🔄 Scheduled tasks for database maintenance

 ## 🛠️ Tech Stack